Audience: All Immuta Users

 Immuta's server-side software comprises the following major components:

 Fingerprint Service: When enabled, additional statistical queries made during the health check are distilled into summary statistics, called fingerprints.
-During this process, statistical query results, data samples (which may contain PII), and the resulting fingerprints are temporarily held in memory by the Fingerprint Service.
+During this process, statistical query results and data samples (which may contain PII) are temporarily held in memory by the Fingerprint Service.

 Immuta Metadata Database: The database that contains instance metadata that powers the core functionality of Immuta, including policy data and attributes about data sources (tags, audit data, etc.).